New Jersey Medical Malpractice Wrongful Death Attorneys

 To prove that your loved one died as a result of medical malpractice, you must be able to demonstrate the following:

 - Your loved one had a physician–patient relationship with the medical professional.
-In other words, your loved one hired the medical professional, and that person agreed to work for your loved one.
+In other words, your loved one hired a medical professional, and that person agreed to work for your loved one.

 - The medical professional’s or doctor’s negligence caused your loved one’s death.
-You must be able to prove that the at-fault party’s incompetence was more likely than another factor (such as a preexisting condition) to have been the direct cause of your loved one’s death.
+You must prove that the at-fault party’s incompetence was more likely than another factor (such as a preexisting condition) to have been the direct cause of your loved one’s death.

 Common Types of Medical Malpractice